koolkravi/jenkins-on-swarm/docs/1-jenkins-on-docker-swarm.md

 docker-compose -p jenkins up -d
 ```

--p option, give ìprojectî a name, jenkins
+-p option, give ‚Äúproject‚Äù a name, jenkins

 ```
 docker-compose -p jenkins ps
 ```

-### Docker Compose tears down your network (because it can be easily recreated) but doesnít remove your volume.
-When it comes up again it recreates the network and doesnít bother with the volume
+### Docker Compose tears down your network (because it can be easily recreated) but doesn‚Äôt remove your volume.
+When it comes up again it recreates the network and doesn‚Äôt bother with the volume
 ```
 docker-compose -p jenkins down
 ```